Chaklala: Parks

 In 2006, Jinnah Park (جناح پارک) was inaugurated in Chaklala and has since become a hotspot of activity for the city of Rawalpindi.
 It houses a state-of-the-art cinema, Cinepax, a Metro Cash and Carry supermart, an outlet of McDonald's, gaming lounges, Motion Rides and other recreational facilities.
 The vast lawns also provide an adequate picnic spot.

 Pakistan Television Corporation

 Pakistan Television Corporation's Islamabad Centre was initially set up at Chaklala before it was shifted to its present location in Islamabad.

 Educational institutions

+Some of the educational institutes located in Chaklala: